edgrant3/WaveFunctionCollapse/README.md

 ## Current Status and Usage

+NOTE: This current solution is incomplete.
+Now that I have implemented templates, some areas which can be solved with sockets alone cannot be solved in a way which satisfies both socket and template rules.
+I'm currently developing a method to resolve error tiles and unsolvable regions.
+But I still feel like the current state of the project is ready to share on main.

 To implement your own tileset, first create a series of images which can be reasonably assembled.
 Then, copy a JSON (one without "template" in the name) from an existing tileset's directory and enter the information corrsponding to your specific tiles.
-Then, add your tileset via the main function at the bottom of `wfc.py`.
-Finally, execute `wfc.py` (I'm running Python version 3.8.7) and press ESC key to avance through all the tilesets.
+Then, add your tileset via the main function at the bottom of `wfc_fromtemplate.py`.
+Finally, execute `wfc_fromtemplate.py` (I'm running Python version 3.8.7).

 Notes for the tileset JSON: